Rhodes Scholarship

 • Moral force of character

 Applicants must be endorsed by the Office of Distinguished Scholarships in order to apply for the Rhodes Scholarship.
-Interested applicants are strongly encouraged to meet with the ODS director to learn more about the application process.
+To be eligible to apply for university endorsement, applicants must meet with the ODS executive director at least twice before the endorsement application deadline.
+Those meetings must be at least one week apart.
+See below under “How to apply for UNC endorsement.”

 Eligibility